-- 1) Describe the states of matter. - 2) Explain the principles associated with gases, liquids, solids and solutions. - 3) Apply the concept of thermodynamics and kinetics in Pharmacy.
+- I) describe the states of matter. - 2) explain the principles associated with gases, liquids, solids and solutions. - 3) apply the concept of thermodynamics and kinetics in Pharmacy.

 Introductory course to physical principles that are applied in pharmaceutical sciences.
 This course emphasizes on the importance of physical and chemical properties related to drugs and their dosage forms.